thecodingmachine/kickoff-docker-php/README.md

 Please read our [contributing guidelines](.github/CONTRIBUTING.md) for instructions.

 If you've found a security vulnerability, please e-mail directly: j dot neuhart dot thecodingmachine dot com.
-Provide enough information to verify the bug and make a patch!
+Provide enough information to reproduce the bug and make a patch!

 ## Credits